dmhacker/facebook-message-analysis/README.md

 python fbmessages ${FILE}
 ```

-In a few seconds, the visualizations should appear.
+In a few seconds, you should get some nice visualizations.
+Have fun!